fr0tt/benotes/README.md

 Installation:
 - git clone https://github.com/fr0tt/benotes  (_downloads files version-controlled_)
 - composer install  (_installs dependencies accordingly to your php version.
-Please note that **php8-cli will fail**, use instead something similar to the likes of: /usr/bin/php7.4 /usr/local/bin/composer install_)
+<br> Please note that **php8-cli will fail**, use instead something similar to the likes of: /usr/bin/php7.4 /usr/local/bin/composer install or any other php-cli version between 7.2.5 and 7.4_)
 - cp .env.example .env  (_copies configuration file_)
 - generate a random string for APP_KEY e.g. openssl rand -base64 32 (_for security reasons_)
 - create a database
 - edit DB_DATABASE, DB_USERNAME and DB_PASSWORD in .env file accordingly (_in order to be able to connect to your database_)
-- php artisan install  (_amongst other: creates database tables and fills them_)
+- php artisan install  (_amongst other: creates database tables and fills them. <br> Please note that it will ask you if you really want to continue since you are in production mode.
+Either simply say yes or change in your .env file APP_ENV to local_)
 - ln -sfn ../storage/app/public/ public/storage (_create symlink for storage_)
 - chown -R :www-data storage && chmod -R 774 storage (_make storage directory writable for webserver if your webserver runs as user www-data_)